owulveryck/blog/content/post/cctv-inception-tensorflow.md

 ### Tensorflow

-Tensoflow

 ### Inception

-"[Inception](https://research.google.com/pubs/pub43022.html)" is a deep convolutional neural network architecture used to classify images originally developped by Google.
+"[Inception](https://research.google.com/pubs/pub43022.html)" is a deep convolutional neural network architecture used to classify images originally developed by Google.

-Inception is exceptionnally accurate for computer vision.
+Inception is exceptionally accurate for computer vision.
 It can reach 78% accuracy in "Top-1" and 93.9% in "Top-5".
-That means that if you feed the model with a picture of sunglasses, you have 93.9% chance that the algorithm detects sunglasses amongs the top 5 results.
+That means that if you feed the model with a picture of sunglasses, you have 93.9% chance that the algorithm detects sunglasses amongst the top 5 results.

-On top of that, Inception is implementd with tensorflow, and well documented.
-Therefore it easy "easy" to use it, to train it and "to retrain it".
+On top of that, Inception is implemented with Tensorflow, and well documented.
+Therefore, it easy "easy" to use it, to train it and "to retrain it".
-Actually training the model is a very long process (several days on very efficient machines with GPU).
+Actually, training the model is a very long process (several days on very efficient machines with GPU).

 <center>
 {{< figure src="https://raw.githubusercontent.com/tensorflow/models/master/inception/g3doc/inception_v3_architecture.png" likn="https://github.com/tensorflow/models/tree/master/inception" caption="Inception v3 architecture" >}}